Workers to See Higher Pay Raises by Mid-2015, WTI Signals

 Arlington, Va.
-(July 15, 2014) - The rate of annual pay increases for private sector workers is headed modestly higher in the coming months, according to the final second-quarter Wage Trend Indicator™ (WTI) released today by Bloomberg BNA, a leading
+(Oct.
+15, 2014) - The rate of annual pay increases for private sector workers is headed modestly higher in the coming months, according to the final third-quarter Wage Trend Indicator™ (WTI) released today by Bloomberg BNA, a leading

 publisher of specialized news and information.

 said economist Kathryn Kobe, a consultant who maintains and helped develop Bloomberg

 The next Wage Trend Indicator™ report will be released on Jan.
 15, 2015 (final fourth quarter).

 For more information on the Wage Trend Indicator, call Bloomberg BNA at 800-372-1033.